 Our sleep position can contribute to back pain or help it to heal

 Since we spend roughly one-third of our lives sleeping, having a mattress that supports our back (as well as the rest of our spine) as much as possible makes sense.
 Without a doubt, the most common recommendation when looking for a mattress to help with back pain is to keep your spine neutral while sleeping as much as possible.

-Keeping your spine neutral helps prevent back pain.
+Keeping your spine neutral while you sleep helps prevent back pain.

 As mentioned earlier, the most critical question you should ask yourself when you lie down at night is, "Are my head, neck, and spine all in a neutral position?"
 Neutral means that your spine is straight.
 Keeping your spine aligned and neutral starts with your head and neck and goes all the way down.
 Even things like having your hips/pelvis tilted one way can, in turn, twist your spine.
 Therefore, ensure that your head, shoulders, and hips are aligned and that your back is adequately supported.
 See below how a customized mattress, with varying firmness can help give proper support for a neutral spine.

 What sleeping positions are best if you have back pain?

 As mentioned in the last section, keeping your spine neutral is the most crucial consideration.
 This is true no matter what sleeping position you choose.

 Many practitioners feel that sleeping on your back is best for keeping your spine aligned.
 (See Photo 1 below) Sleeping this way helps your weight to be distributed evenly and minimizes pressure points.
 If you sleep on your back, make sure your pillow fills the space between your neck and head to keep your spine correctly aligned.
 In addition, pillows under the knees can be helpful.
 Finally, you may also need a small pillow or pad under the lower back.
 Some people find it helpful to sleep on their back in a recliner or an adjustable bed with the head raised.